Greeshma0218/admissions-funnel-simulator/README.md

 ## Built by

 **Greeshma** — Business Systems Analyst in Enrollment Management, Slate CRM admin, Power BI developer, and data science graduate student.

-This project is part of a portfolio of open-source higher ed analytics tools.
-If you work in admissions operations or enrollment management and find this useful, feel free to fork it, adapt it, or reach out.

 ---